leifliddy/fedora-macos-vagrant-builder/README.md

 <br/>
 <br/>

-## To use a pre-buit Vagrant Box to rescue a Fedora Asahi Remix installation
+## Deploying a pre-buit Vagrant Box to rescue a Fedora Asahi Remix installation
 **Note:** This is an experimental/new feature.
 The scripts will become better developed over the next week or so....

 Ensure this packages/plugins are installed on macos: